-It is important that everyone who takes part in the survey has the chance to complete a self-completion questionnaire and that we do all we can to remove any barriers that might prevent them from doing so.
-On rare occasions, it might be clear that a willing respondent needs your help to complete the questionnaire, because of, say, poor eye-sight or reading problems.
-In such cases, treat the questionnaire as if it were an extension of the interview, and tick the boxes accordingly, with the respondent at your side.
-You may make a paper claim for time spent with the respondent, but please give full details of the circumstances and send to the Pink Team for authorisation.
+We are hoping that everyone who completes the CAPI interview will also complete the CASI section, so it is really important that you encourage people to take part in this section.
+We want everyone who takes part in the survey to have the chance to complete the CASI and so we would like you to do all that you can to remove any barriers that might prevent them from doing so.

+On some occasions, it might be clear that a willing respondent needs your help to complete the CASI section, because of, say, poor eye-sight or reading problems.
+In such cases, treat the questionnaire as if it were an extension of the interview, and fill in their responses accordingly, with the respondent at your side.
+You may make a claim for extra time spent with the respondent if they need a lot of additional help to complete the interview, but please speak to your Area Manager for authorisation.
 As some of the self-completion questions may be more sensitive and family members may influence a person's responses, we would prefer you give any assistance needed, rather than another family member.
 If a respondent is insistent they would prefer a family member to help read the questions to them, please reinforce that the answers must be their own - we are only interested in their views.